-A policy is run as the user who created the policy in the home directory of the user who created the policy.
-If you want to change who a policy runs as, log into Navigator as the new user you want to run the policy as, clone the policy as the new user, then delete or disable the old policy.
+A policy is run as the user who created the policy, in the home directory of the user who created the policy.
+To change who a policy runs as, log into Navigator as the new user you want to run the policy as, clone the policy as the new user, and then delete or disable the old policy.